1. Increase Google Ads spend for desktop searches

-Their paid search model is predictable and typically inexpensive, especially compared to click costs on Google.
-Also, unlike Google, who has ever changing bids in order to achieve top positioning, Capterra gives advertisers the ability to pay an even, set rate for a specific position on the page (e.g. $2 CPC for position #2).
+Capterra’s paid search model is pretty straight forward…select the software category you want to advertise in, create your listing, set a bid, and that’s that.
+Also, unlike Google, who has ever changing bid algorithms in order to achieve top positioning, Capterra gives advertisers the ability to pay an even, set rate for a specific position on the page (e.g. $25 CPC for position #2).

 This way, you know exactly where you’ll show up on the page and exactly how much you’ll be paying for each click.
 Definitely a nice change of pace for you PPC veterans out there.